 But the commercialization of festivals does bother me.
 When I once wondered if I could just make treats for those little trick-or-treaters instead of buying candy, a friend warned me that parents might not be comfortable with kids getting homemade treats because they could contain ingredients they could be allergic to.
 Which was perfectly understandable, and we do get a lot of kids who we don't know or barely know coming to the door on Halloween.

-But this year, at least for the kids we do know, I thought I’d make these cute little itty bitty cupcake bites.
-The chocolate cupcake comes from my own World’s Best Chocolate Cupcake recipe which really is the world’s best.
-For the icing I used cream cheese and vegan Earth Balance “butter” sticks and some food coloring for that vibrant, orange, Halloween-y color.
-On top I sprikled some green sugar– again, just plain vegan cane sugar mixed with some green food coloring.
-What’s not to love?
+But this year, at least for the kids we do know, I thought I'd make these cute little itty bitty cupcake bites.
+The chocolate cupcake comes from my own Vegan Chocolate Cupcakes with Chocolate Buttercream which really is the world's best.
+For the icing I used cream cheese and vegan Earth Balance "butter" sticks and some food coloring for that vibrant, orange, Halloween-y color.
+On top I sprikled some green sugar-- again, just plain vegan cane sugar mixed with some green food coloring.
+What's not to love?